microsoft/playwright/docs/src/test-reporters-js.md

 10    should respect enclosing .gitignore:
 ```

-You can opt into the step rendering via passing the following config option:
+You can opt out of the step rendering via passing the following config option:

 ```js tab=js-js
 // playwright.config.js